takachaa/Users/README.md

 ## Installation
 Please install according to the following procedure.

-	•	Extract the release file under protected/modules of your project
+	•	Extract the release file(users) under protected/modules of your project
 	•	Change your config main:

 ```